 While other systems lag behind your movements or have a noticeable delay, the Vive can intelligently track exactly where you are in the room and what you're doing with your hands.
 That sounds like it should be a given, but you wouldn't believe how many demos I've tried where the system just couldn't figure out where I was standing or how I was holding my arms.

 When you don't get one-to-one tracking, it's an absolute nightmare for your brain, creating a sort of cognitive dissonance that makes you feel both nauseated and unnatural.
-Now sure, there were one or two points during my two-week odyssey that things didn't go exactly right (I nearly vomited while playing a poorly rendered dungeon crawler), but those times were far fewer here than on Oculus or PlayStation's hardware.
+Now sure, there were one or two points during my two-week odyssey that things didn't go exactly right (I nearly vomited while playing a poorly rendered dungeon crawler), but those times were far fewer here than on the comparable hardware from Oculus or PlayStation.

-Here are a few of the experiences – both demos and games – I've tried over the past two weeks on the HTC Vive to give some context as to what I've experienced:
+These are some of the experiences – both demos and games – I tried during my first two weeks on the HTC Vive, to give some context as to what I experienced:

 Audio Shield: Audio Shield is a deceivingly simple game.
 First, pick any audio file from your music library.
 Then, once the beat starts, block the incoming colored projectiles with the color-coordinated shield in time with the music.
 It's Dance Central meets 300 in a very weird, but totally enjoyable music mash-up.